programmerq/scaletest/README.md

 ## So what is going on?

-Compose is doing something manually here for us, it's basically using the 'docker run --net-alias' option.
+Compose is doing something manually here for us, it's basically using the `docker run --net-alias` option.
 For example, when it makes the `scaletest_web_2` container, it is essentially doing

     docker run --net=scaletest_default --name scaletest_web_2 --net-alias web ...